Typical Course Length

-The International Commercial Law LLM allows you to study from home — whether in the UK or overseas — and keep in contact with tutors by email, telephone, fax and/or post.
+The International Commercial Law LLM allows you to study from home by Distance Learning — whether in the UK or overseas — and keep in contact with tutors by email, telephone, fax and/or post.
 You can also maintain contact with one another, both during and after your studies, offering invaluable peer support and networking opportunities.

 Of flexible duration, generally taking between two and five years.